quiver-team/quiver-feature/README.md

 # Quick Start

-To use Quiver-Feature, you need to replace PyG's feature tensor with `quiver_feature.DistTensorPGAS`,this usually requires only a few changes in existing PyG programs with following 5 steps on each machine:
+To use Quiver-Feature, you need to replace PyG's feature tensor with `quiver_feature.DistTensorPGAS`,this usually requires only a few changes in existing PyG programs with following 4 steps on each machine:

 - Load feature partition and meta data which belongs to the current machine.

-- Start a `quiver_feature.DistTensorServer` for serving current machine's feature partition.

-- Exchange feature partition meta data using `quiver_feature.DistHelper`.
+- Exchange feature partition meta data with other processes using `quiver_feature.DistHelper`.

-- Build a `quiver_feature.DistTensorPGAS` from local feature partition and meta data.
+- Create a `quiver_feature.DistTensorPGAS` from local feature partition and meta data.

 - Pass the `quiver_feature.DistTensorPGAS` built above as parameter to each training process for feature collection.